markdown-party/mono/echo/README.md

 > Check the sample out [here](https://github.com/markdown-party/mono/tree/main/sample-walkthrough/src/main/kotlin/io/github/alexandrepiveteau/echo/samples/basics/d/main.kt).

 The `TwoWayProjection` guarantees eventual convergence of all the _sites_, because all the events will end up being applied in the same order on all the sites.
-In fact, the replicated event log can be seen as a CmRDT, whose value is simply the result of applying the projection to all the events in a deterministic order guaranteed by the Lamport timestamps.
+In fact, the replicated event log can be seen as a _CRDT_, whose value is simply the result of applying the projection to all the events in a deterministic order guaranteed by the Lamport timestamps.

 ## Custom history

-You'll probably have noticed that in the g-counter example, the whole state of the _CmRDT_ is essentially stored in each event, and these past events could be deleted to reduce the meta-data overhead of the log.
+You'll probably have noticed that in the g-counter example, the whole state of the _CRDT_ is essentially stored in each event, and these past events could be deleted to reduce the meta-data overhead of the log.

 The Echo core library offers two helper classes to let you do that : `AbstractMutableEventLog` and `AbstractMutableHistory`.
 A mutable history is just an event log with an aggregate.
 By extending either of these two classes, you'll then be able to override the `fun partialInsert()` method, and eventually call `partialRemove()` to remove previously added events.